 MANUFACTURED HOUSING PROPERTIES INC. ACQUIRES FIVE NEW COMMUNITIES

-/EIN News/ -- Charlotte, North Carolina, Feb.
-01, 2023 (GLOBE NEWSWIRE) -- Manufactured Housing Properties Inc. (OTC:MHPC) today announces the January 2023 acquisitions of Country Aire & Merritt Place Manufactured Housing Communities and the November and December acquisitions of the Wake Forest portfolio and Mobile Cottage.
+Charlotte, North Carolina, Feb.
+01, 2023 (GLOBE NEWSWIRE) -- Manufactured Housing Properties Inc. MHPC today announces the January 2023 acquisitions of Country Aire & Merritt Place Manufactured Housing Communities and the November and December acquisitions of the Wake Forest portfolio and Mobile Cottage.

 Country Aire consists of 105 lots and is situated on approximately 20.8 acres in Simpsonville, South Carolina, a town in the Greenville Metropolitan Statistical Area.
 Merritt Place consists of 40 developed lots, 14 lots under development, and 24 homes, and expands the company's presence in the Brunswick, Georgia market.
 The Wake Forest portfolio consists of Cooley and Country Road Manufactured Housing Communities, totalling 72 lots and 54 homes in the North Raleigh region; and Mobile Cottage adds 23 lots and 18 homes to MHPC's presence in Morganton, NC.